squidmin/java-labs/src/main/java/lambdas/README.md

 }
 ```

-In the above example, we don’t need to create a class for each language.
-We can use an anonymous class, and that does the trick for us in the example above.
-However, don’t you think that this code is still cumbersome?
-Although the class is anonymous, we are still creating a class.
+In the above example, a class doesn't need to be created for each language.
+An anonymous class can be used, and suffices for our purposes in the example above.
+But the code is still somewhat cumbersome.
+Although the class is anonymous, a class is still being created.

-To make our code less cumbersome, let’s remove all the unnecessary code step-by-step and create our first lambda expression.
+To improve this code, all the unnecessary parts can be removed step-by-step to create a lambda expression.

 **Step 1**: The compiler knows that the `wish(AFunctionalInterface functionalInterface)` method takes in a parameter of type `AFunctionalInterface`.
-So, we don’t need to specifically create an anonymous class of type `AFunctionalInterface`.
+So, an anonymous class of type `AFunctionalInterface` doesn't need to be created explicitly.

+### `ClassC.java`

 ```java
 public class ClassC {